moj-analytical-services/IntroRTraining/Intro_markdown.md

 offenders$WEIGHT <- as.numeric(offenders$WEIGHT)
 ```

-We can change the GENDER variable in the offenders dataset to be a factor variable as follows:
+We can change the `GENDER` variable in the offenders dataset to be a factor as follows:

 ```r